Greensboro Bar Association

 • Menu Menu

-The Young Lawyers Section is excited to kick off the 2018-2019 year!
-We have several events planned and we are looking to incorporate new activities into our schedule of events.
+The Young Lawyers Section is excited to kick off the 2019-2020 year!
+We have several events planned, and we are excited about incorporating new activities into our schedule of events.

 Backpack Beginnings

 Our first charitable event this year will be a partnership with Backpack Beginnings to fill backpacks as part of the Comfort Backpack Program.
 These backpacks will offer care, comfort, and basic necessities, including blankets, stuffed animals, books, hygiene products, school supplies, and more.
 The backpacks will be provided to abused/neglected, homeless, foster, and refugee children in Guilford County.
-This event is always one that is fun and rewarding.
-We will be meeting on Thursday, September 6 at 4:30 p.m. at 3707-D Alliance Drive, Greensboro, NC 27407.
-To RSVP for this event, please email me at lpatino@vt.edu.
+This is always a very fun and rewarding event.
+We will be meeting on Thursday, September 12 at 3:30 pm at Backpack Beginnings, 3707-D Alliance Drive, Greensboro, NC 27407.
+To RSVP for this event, please email me at asteffensensen@schellbray.com.

 Networking and Happy Hour

 Immediately following the Backpack Beginnings event, we will convene at Fat Dog’s Grille and Pub.
-If you can’t attend the Backpack Beginnings event, plan to meet us at Fat Dog’s from 6:00-8:00pm.
+If you can’t attend the Backpack Beginnings event, please plan to meet us at Fat Dog’s from 5:45-8:00 pm.
 We will provide the drinks and some light snacks.

-YLS is working on tailoring the Swearing in ceremony to meet the needs of more young lawyers in Greensboro.
-Look for some exciting new changes!
-We plan to hold the event in early October and will announce the date as it is confirmed.
+YLS is planning on holding a swearing-in ceremony for newly licensed attorneys in early October.
+The date of the swearing-in ceremony will be announced once it is confirmed.
 As always, we encourage all members of the GBA to join us and support our newly licensed attorneys.
-If you are a newly licensed attorney or you know a newly licensed attorney, please e-mail Nicole Scallon at nscallon@hensonlawyers.com to receive the application materials.
-These should be available by August 31, 2018.
+If you are a newly licensed attorney or you know a newly licensed attorney who would like to participate, please e-mail Kristen Redman at kredman@tuggleduggins.com to receive the application materials.
+The application materials should be available by mid-September.

-Do you have ideas for events that we should be doing but have not yet?
+Do you have an idea for a YLS event?
 Please let us know!

-E-mail Nicole Patino at lpatino@vt.edu to share your ideas.
+E-mail me at asteffensensen@schellbray.com to share your ideas.

 Do you want more information about upcoming YLS events or to find out how you can get involved?
 Check out our website at www.greensboroyls.org.
 Also follow us on Facebook (Greensboro Bar Association’s Young Lawyers Section).
 Email Gabe Synder at gabegsnyder@gmail.com to get on our email list.
 We look forward to connecting with you!